Aspen Pharmacare: Founding and acquisitions (1997-2003)

-According to the company website, the legacy company behind Aspen Holdings was founded in 1850 by Berry Grey Lennon, an Irish chemist, who opened a drug store in Gqeberha, South Africa.
+According to the company website, the legacy company behind Aspen Holdings was founded in 1850 by Berry Grey Lennon, an Irish chemist, who opened a drug store in Port Elizabeth, South Africa.
 In 1898, B.G.
-Lennon & Co. established itself as Lennon Lt, and by 1930 it was the largest pharmaceutical company in the southern hemisphere.
-Mergers continued throughout the 1950's and 1960's.
+Lennon & Co. established itself as Lennon Ltd, and by 1930 it was the largest pharmaceutical company in the southern hemisphere.
+Mergers continued throughout the 1950s and 1960s.
 Lennon was listed on the Johannesburg Stock Exchange (JSE) in 1968, and in 1975 it started a research and development department to develop and register generic drugs.

 Separate from Lennon, the originating Aspen company was founded in 1997 by South African businesspeople Stephen Saad, Gus Attridge, and Steve Sturlese, as well as a fourth shareholder.
 The business was initially located in Durban, South Africa.
 With backing from Investec, Aspen listed on the JSE in 1998.
 Aspen purchased South African Druggists (SAD) in 1999, the oldest pharmaceutical business in South Africa, for R2.4 billion in a hostile take over.
 SAD still owned a large manufacturing facility in Gqeberha and the Lennon home remedies brand.

 With Saad serving as chief executive and Attridge as deputy chief executive, co-founder Steve Sturlese left the company in 2001, and that year Aspen expanded into Australia.
 Also in 2001, Saad negotiated the "first-ever voluntary" licenses to manufacture generic versions of antiretrovirals (ARVs) to treat HIV, ending a "stand off" between the South African government and various multinational drug companies over anticompetitive activities.
 Also, in 2001, GlaxoSmithKline (GSK) granted Aspen the right to manufacture low-cost generics of three of its ARVs.
 By 2003, Aspen was the largest generic medicine distributor in South Africa.
 In August 2003, Aspen launched Aspen Stavudine - its first generic ARV drug, building an Oral Solid Dosage drug facility in Gqeberha to produce what was Africa's first generic antiretroviral.
 Aspen's efforts led to expanded access to affordable treatments for HIV/AIDS.
-In 2003, Boehringer Ingelheim granted Aspen licenses to create generic ARVs for use in the Sub-Saharan portion of Africa.